Knuxfan24/KnuxLib/README.md

 - [Storybook Engine Stage Entity Table](KnuxLib/Engines/Storybook/StageEntityTable.cs).
 Lacks proper object parameters (each byte in the parameter table is read as a seperate parameter with no context) and has a lot of unknown values.

 - [World Adventure Wii Engine Path Spline](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
-Only has basic reading with a lot of unknowns.
-Completely lacking a Save, Import or Export (other than generic JSON serialisation) function.
+Only has reading and writing with a lot of unknowns.
+Completely lacking an Import or Export (other than generic JSON serialisation) function.

 - [World Adventure Wii Engine Stage Entity Table](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
 Entirely functional besides a lack of proper object parameters (each byte in the parameter table is read as a seperate parameter with no context).